 Thursdays in Black Campaign

-“We are aware that there has been increased violence against indigenous women and transgendered persons.
+“We are aware that there has been increased violence against indigenous women and transgender persons.
 Our increased awareness of these issues that disproportionately affect women will impact our response as global advocates.”

 –Rev. Dr. Karen Georgia Thompson